Introduction to Security of Payment and Adjudication in NSW

 Time frames under the Act are all important.
 Claimants must take different actions based on whether a respondent serves or fails to serve a written response to the payment claim (the Act calls this the payment schedule) within defined times.
 Failure by the claimant to follow the strict requirements of the Act will cause an adjudication application to fail.

-The advice and flowcharts we publish on this website clearly describe how parties should proceed in preparing and responding to payment claims, what steps should be taken based on the actions of the other party and other steps required by the Act.
+The information and flowcharts we publish on this website clearly describe how parties should proceed in preparing and responding to payment claims, what steps should be taken based on the actions of the other party and other steps required by the Act.
 In addition, our highly trained staff are available to answer questions about how the Act works and what parties need to do to comply with it.
-We provide this advice for free and without obligation.
+We provide this information for free and without obligation.
 If parties proceed to adjudication, the adjudicator pays us a service fee from his/her fees to cover our costs.
 Neither party is asked to pay the adjudicator's fee until after the determination is provided to Adjudicate Today.

 If you are not familiar with our website, we suggest you read “Navigating this website” below.
 Otherwise let’s get started.

 Navigating this website

 2. Use the menu on the left hand side of the page "Start; Schedule Served; Schedule Not Served; Adjudication Process; Application Forms; and Resources;".
 We recommend you start by clicking on Start as it provides necessary information which is crucial for making or responding to an adjudication application.